Drive sales on autopilot with ecommerce-focused features

 How to schedule delayed text messages using Omnisend?

-All you have to do is add a delay block to one of the workflow nodes in your SMS automation.
+All you have to do is add a delay block to one of the workflow nodes in your SMS marketing automation.

 Here’s an illustration: